Karori: Parks and reserves

 Mākara Peak Mountain Bike Park in southern Karori has over 40 km of mountain bike and walking tracks built by the mountain biking community and is recognised as a world-class area dedicated to mountain biking.

 Karori pool

 Karori pool is a modern indoor swimming complex with a 25-metre heated pool, learners' pool, toddlers' pool, spa pool and a 30-metre hydro-slide.
 The pool was originally an outdoor facility first opened in 1936.
 The pool was converted to an indoor pool in 2001 and additional work in 2010 added the hydro-slide.
 The pool is home to the Karori Pirates swimming club.

 Shopping

-The centre of Karori contains a basic shopping mall with two supermarkets, a Council-operated library (containing a café), a recreation centre and other amenities.
+The centre of Karori contains a basic shopping mall with two supermarkets (New World & Woolworths), a Council-operated library (containing a café), a recreation centre and other amenities.